RyanJHorwitz/patternAnalysis/README.md

 # patternAnalysis
-Point pattern analysis methodology used in Douglas Fir, Big Leaf Maple, and Elephant Work
+Point pattern analysis methodology used in Douglas Fir, Big Leaf Maple, and Elephant work.